bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 # the "git checkout main" command ensures your local environment is set to use the main branch
 git rebase upstream/main
 # the "git rebase upstream/main" command is a safer way to apply new updates fetched from the upstream repository to your ...
 ## locally downloaded fork.
-Sometimes people make changes locally and forget to upload them. "git rebase" works by taking any ...
-### changes you have made in your local repository to a temporary area, then updates your local branch to be in sync with the ...
-#### upstream branch, and then applies any changes you made locally to the updated main branch in the order you made them.
-##### This helps to prevent merge conflicts, and in the case there is a merge conflict, it will notify you and allow you to
-###### fix the merge conflict locally before you submit your update to help ensure your update gets approved quickly with desired results.
-####### In this case you have not yet made changes, but after you do make changes it is a best practice to do the fetch/rebase operation ...
-######## just before you push your branch to github, so you can be aware of and potentially resolve merge conflicts before uploading.
-######### In the event you have any problems with the locally downloaded copy of your fork, you can delete and then redownload the fork by repeating step 2.
 ```

+**Note** The [`git rebase`]() command works by taking any changes you have made in your local repository to a temporary area, then updates your local branch to be in sync with the upstream branch, and then applies any changes you made locally to the updated main branch in the order you made them.
+This helps to prevent merge conflicts, and in the case there is a merge conflict, it will notify you and allow you to fix the merge conflict locally before you submit your update to help ensure your update gets approved quickly with desired results.
+In the event you have any problems with the locally downloaded copy of your fork, you can delete and then redownload the fork by repeating step 2.

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-18-10-24-51.png)